 At West Acton, the wellbeing of our pupils, staff and parents is very important to us.
 Here are some ways we are improving awareness and support for mental health in our school:

-Lia works in partnership with the school to:
+Mrs Ahmad works relentlessly within the school to:

 - Raise children’s self-esteem to help them to feel more confident and build positive relationships at home and at school

 - Offer practical and emotional support to families and carers helping them to better understand and communicate with their children

 - After referrals from staff and with parental consent run therapeutic groups and 1 to 1 sessions for pupils

 - Support staff to enable them to take care of themselves and support the pupils

 - Provide parents with a weekly tip on Friday's newsletter.

 If you would like to contact Mrs Ahmad please email her via the Office on firstname.lastname@example.org

 Every year we celebrate Children’s Mental Health Week during the start of February.
 There is a different theme each year and we :